-I tap danced and performed for money.
-I did a lot of writing, traveling, drinking, and having fun.
+I tap danced for money, I busked.
+I did a lot of writing, traveling, drinking, having fun.
 When I wasn't squatting, most of my time was spent looking for food or looking for a place to stay.
 It would take me hours to find a good spot.
 I used to sleep on roofs a lot because I figured those were safer—I didn't want to sleep on the street.
 I'd go dumpster diving.
-Checking the food and hoping there weren't any weird chemicals poured over it.
+Checking the food and hoping there's no weird chemicals poured over it.
 I traveled by hitchhiking and train-hopping.
-When you're hitchhiking, it takes two to three times longer to get anywhere.
+When you're hitchhiking it takes 2-3 times longer to get anywhere.
 When you're train-hopping, you don't always end up where you intend.
 You spend time waiting for trains in yards, dealing with bulls that either kick you off or call the cops.

-When I had my own room at C-Squat, I built a bed and I had a fridge, a stove, and a full kitchen.
+When I had my own room at C-Squat, I built a bed.
+I had a fridge, a stove.
+A full kitchen.
 I had a 16mm camera and an editing suite.
 We had electricity and everything.
-We were living for free while the people next door were paying $2,000 a month.
+We were living for free and people next door were paying $2,000 a month.
 We found furniture on the street all the time.
 There are so many rich people in NYC that they would just throw out their fridge because it didn't match their new kitchen.
-I had my van, so we'd drive around New York and find a working fridge and bring it home and use it for three years
+I had my van so we'd drive around New York and find a working fridge and bring it home and use it for three years

 Was there a hierarchy within the culture?

-It's pretty egalitarian, although there was violence.
+It's pretty egalitarian although there was violence.
 We drank a lot and a lot of people did drugs.
 So that messes up your head a lot of times.
 The violence seemed equal opportunity as well.
-There was no leader or anything like that, although once in a while if there was violence, the stronger person usually had the upper hand.
+There was no leader or anything like that, although once in awhile if there was violence, the stronger person usually had the upper hand.
 We didn't call the cops—that was the one thing that was not cool.
-There were never any cops involved in any kind of dispute, and because cops were never called, things were either resolved or they weren't.
+There were never any cops involved in any kind of dispute.
+Cops were never called, so things were resolved or they weren't.

 How were women treated?

 Women were very equal.
-When I was younger, I used to fix my own car and work on my own room.
+When I was younger I used to fix my own car, work on my own room.
 I was a lot more hands on than I am now.
-Now, I have a husband, and I figure he does it faster, and I let him do it.
+Now I have a husband and I figure he does it faster and I let him do it.
 I had the guidebook for my van, if it broke down I'd get the parts to fix it and do it myself.
-That's another thing that's time-consuming, fixing your own car and doing your own construction.
+That's another thing that's time-consuming; fixing your own car, doing your own construction.
 The women were pretty tough in that world.
-We had a lot of skills that we might not have developed if we weren't so DIY in our ideology—by necessity because we never had any money.
+We had a lot of skills that we might not have developed if we weren't so DIY in our ideology—by necessity, because we never had any money.

 What about sex?

 I found it was kind of like Hollywood—the scene was pretty vast and there was always travelers coming through.
-Most of us were young—and good-looking by default.
+Most of us were young—and good looking by default.
 Some people were really beautiful.
-People mixed and matched a lot and relationships didn't last a super long time because there was always someone new and exciting and beautiful coming through that you'd fall in love with.
-Although I had a boyfriend for three years when I was in C-Squat, I wasn't single for very long.
-There were sexy scenes where people had orgies and threesomes.
-When people are drinking and doing drugs, it goes along with it.
+People mixed and matched a lot.
+Relationships didn't last a super long time because there was always someone new and exciting and beautiful coming through that you'd fall in love with.
+Although I had a boyfriend for three years when I was in C-Squat.
+I wasn't single for very long.
+There were sexy scenes where people had orgies, threesomes.
+You know, when people are drinking and doing drugs it goes along with it.

 Did you feel relatively safe?

 There were no laws or rules.
 Anything goes.
-I didn't always feel safe because there was violence.
+I didn't always feel safe.
+There was violence.
 But I was bullied as a kid so I grew up with an issue that I felt I had to be tough, that's what attracted me to the scene.
-For years I took martial arts, so I could fight.
-I got into fights, and I wouldn't back down.
+For years I took martial arts so that I could fight.
+I got into fights and I wouldn't back down.
 I gained a bit of a reputation as a fighter.

 If I was by myself with my dog, I'd do foolish things.
-I'd hitchhiked by myself through the Southern states.
-I've gotten into more than one ride where I'd think, This is stupid.
+I'd hitchhiked by myself through the southern states.
+I've gotten into more than one ride where I'd think, this is stupid.
 Why am I here?
-You get into a car with a big fat trucker who thinks creepy things, and you're stuck in that truck.
-The times I did not feel safe, a lot of it was because of my own stupidity and youth.
+You get into a ride with a big fat trucker who thinks creepy things, and you're stuck in that truck.
+The times I did not feel safe, a lot of it was my own stupidity and youth.

-A lot of people would watch us when we went into stores as if we were going to steal something.
-We did every once in a while, so they weren't far off.
+A lot of people would watch us when we went into stores, as if we were going to steal something.
+We did, once in awhile.
+So they weren't far off.
 Not everyone did, I did, here and there.
-People assume we were all doing drugs and there was a general feeling that people looked down on us.
+People assume we were all doing drugs and a general feeling that people looked down on us.
 In NYC people were used to us because we were an established part of the Lower East Side.
 We had a kiddie pool that we used to blow up on hot days, put it in front of the squat and drink in it.
 A bunch of dirty squatters in a kiddie pool on a stoop.
 People in the neighborhood would stop by and buy us beers.

 You're married and live in your own house now.
 Would your old friends consider you a "sellout"?

-We're all older and wiser now and think differently about things.
+We're all older now.
+Wiser, and think differently about things.
 I'm still very much a part of this scene.
 My husband and I did a screening for my film, Hunting Pignut (which depicts gutter punk scene) in the southern states and we went and visited a whole bunch of friends I hadn't seen in 20 years along the way.
-Many of them are the same as us—lots of us live rurally, have grown, and matured.
+Many of them are the same as us—lots of us live rurally, have grown and matured.
 The big test for me will be screening the film at C-Squat where a bunch of my friends will get to see it at once.
-I hope that they feel that it's honest.
+Whether they like it or not, I hope that they feel that it's honest.
 I don't believe I've sold out.
 I'm still a broke indie filmmaker.
 I'm scrounging to follow my film around.
-I wanted to show the love and the art, as well as the other aspects like the violence.
+I wanted to show the love and the art, as well as the other aspects, the violence.
 I wanted to show how fun and beautiful it was being in that world.
 You pass by people on the street and don't know anything about what their life is like.